OcularEngineering/ocular/README.md

 Repo is under [Apache License](https://github.com/OcularEngineering/ocular?tab=Apache-2.0-1-ov-file), with the exception of the `ee` directory which will contain premium enterprise features requiring an Ocular License.

-If you are interested in managed Ocular Cloud of self-hosted Enterprise Offerin [book a meeting with us](https://calendly.com/louis-murerwa):
+If you are interested in managed Ocular Cloud of self-hosted Enterprise Offering [book a meeting with us](https://calendly.com/louis-murerwa):

 <a href="[https://calendly.com/louis-murerwa](https://calendly.com/louis-murerwa)"><img alt="Schedule a meeting" src="https://cal.com/book-with-cal-dark.svg" /></a>